2-year-old dies in Washington County after being left in van

 When first responders arrived on scene, they determined the child was deceased.

-The child’s name has not yet been released, but an email to St. George News from kidsandcars.org confirmed the child was a girl.
+The child’s name has not yet been released.
+Monday evening, Washington County Sheriff’s Office confirmed the child was a boy, correcting earlier reports from another source.
+(See editor’s note.)

 The 2-year-old had been attending a family reunion in the area with several families from out of state, according to the Sheriff’s Office.
 More than five families and between 25-35 children were temporarily residing at the Winchester Hills home while participating in the reunion events.